annabelleg/APCSProject/README.md

   - updated actionPerformed to create a new Person with the requested values when "Give me a name!" button is pressed (NOTE: this doesn't work quite yet)
   - reorganized some things so that they're private variables instead of local ones so we can use them later

+###### 1/13/15
+- added value for "old-fashioned-ness" to boys.csv
+- cleaned up EnterNewName by making different JComponents private variables instead of local, added buttonVal() code, started rudimentary creation of a Person given the user inputs
+- it looks like we weren't super productive today but we really were I promise!!

 ####THINGS WE HAVE YET TO DO/FIX:
 - input all the values for the csv's of names
 - write the code to add a name and its values to the csv (EnterName.java)
+  - we have code to put the values into a Person but we need to add the Person to the csv
 - finish writing the code to find the perfect match based on what you want (devise a mathematical somethin!)
 - finish all the GUI stuff:
   - add all the radio buttons/drop-down menus/etc to EnterName and GenerateName for each value we want to compute